UK scheme to get credit to recession-hit economy begins

-LONDON Aug 1 Britain's banks can start tapping into a new government programme to provide them with cheap funding designed to get more credit to flow through the recession-hit economy, the finance ministry said on Wednesday.
+LONDON Banks can start tapping into a new government programme to provide them with cheap funding designed to get more credit to flow through the recession-hit economy, the finance ministry said on Wednesday.

 The scheme - which offers funding at below-market rates against a broad range of collateral if banks continue or extend lending to businesses and consumers - is likely to ultimately replace earlier credit easing schemes, the ministry said.